|Elliott Sound Products||Valves vs. Transistors (Part I)|

 The valve vs. transistor debate has been going ever since transistor amps first became available, and it shows no sign of abating any time soon.
 Guitar amp makers have been using hybrids - valves, transistors (and/or opamps) in various configurations for many years, with varied success.
-For those who prefer valve amplifiers, the choice is usually valve preamp and transistor output or vice versa.
-This arrangement is certainly cheaper and more reliable, but if someone really wants a valve amp, then that's what they'll buy.
+For those who prefer at least some valves in their amplifier, the choice is either valve preamp and transistor output or vice versa.
+This arrangement is certainly cheaper and more reliable, but if someone really wants a full valve amp, then that's what they'll buy.

 There are noticeably larger audible differences between low quality and high quality valve amps.
 However there are negligible audible differences between the various high quality valve amps.

 |One of the most popular beliefs is that valve amplifiers have 'nice' second harmonic distortion.
 The fact is that no distortion is nice because even (predominantly) second harmonic distortion also creates very 'not nice' intermodulation distortion.
 The best examples of high quality valve amplifiers have extremely low distortion - below 0.1% in some cases.|

 If you haven't done so already, it's worthwhile to have a read of preamps, Design Part 1 and Design Part 2 articles.
 While these are all quite technical, the three articles explain the basic principles that are needed to get a really good design working well.